Transverse abdominis Exercises

 Generally any long term holding of any muscle is bad.
 Muscles are designed to activate and relax.
-And so to that end rather than trying to keep transverse abdominals activated to practice activating it and relaxing it when exercising it.
+And so to that end rather than trying to keep transverse abdominis activated, practice activating it and relaxing it when exercising it.

 In particular it may be helpful to practice activating it in the context of other exercises, say lower back strengthening exercises.

-In terms of yoga poses, it may be helpful to activate the transverse abdominals in twisting exercises.
+In terms of yoga poses, it may be helpful to activate the transverse abdominis in twisting exercises.
 Or if you like, think of twisting as a potential exercise for the transverse abdominis.

 Also any poses where the legs are supporting the body but the torso is bend sideways or reaching sideways without the support of the arms.